They agreed to take part in the Cité de la réussite 2026, november 21,22

 Partner August Debouzy

-A graduate of Paris Nanterre University and Paris Dauphine University, Benjamin van Gaver has been a member of the Paris Bar since 2003.
-A partner at August Debouzy, which he joined in 2003, he specializes in business litigation and advises on criminal, commercial and civil disputes involving companies, executives, shareholders and strategic partners.
-He assists clients in complex cases involving multiple contentious aspects, both before state courts and in arbitration proceedings.
-His practice also covers real estate and construction disputes.
-Benjamin van Gaver is regularly recognized in leading professional rankings for commercial litigation and white-collar crime.
+A graduate of the University of Paris X-Nanterre and the University of Paris IX-Dauphine, Benjamin van Gaver has been a member of the Paris Bar since 2003.
+A partner at August Debouzy, a firm he joined in 2003, he specialises in commercial litigation and handles criminal, commercial and civil disputes involving companies, directors, shareholders and strategic partners.
+He advises his clients on complex cases involving multiple aspects of litigation, both before the courts and in arbitration proceedings.
+His practice also covers litigation relating to property and construction.
+Benjamin van Gaver is regularly featured in leading professional rankings for commercial litigation and corporate criminal law.

 Nathalie VRANKEN